Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 A form of allergy due to exposure to various allergens, in which the organs of vision are mainly affected and negative eye symptoms are noted.

-The main symptoms are manifested in the form of: skin swelling in the periorbital region, burning sensation in the eyes, increased tearing.
+The main symptomatology manifests itself in the form of: skin swelling in the periorbital region, burning in the eyes, increased tearing.

 Enteropathy